prudent-rs/prudent/README.md

 `prudent` helps you minimize the amount of Rust code that is marked as `unsafe`.

 - ergonomic (as much as possible)
-- obvious (easy to search for and review)
+- obvious
-- lightweight (no dependencies, no procedural macros, fast build)
+- lightweight (no dependencies, no procedural macros - fast build)
-- zero-cost (for binary size, speed and memory), checked in compile time
+- zero-cost (for binary size, speed and memory), verified in compile time

 # const-friendly
 Results of `prudent`'s macro invocations are `const` (if the original invocation/expression would also be `const`).

 # Lints, loading and import
+## Lints and loading
 Because of some Rust annoyances (more below), a part of this crate needs to be "loaded".
-(That is __not__ dynamic, but it's done at compile time.)
+(That is _not_ at runtime/dynamic, but it's done at compile time.)
+You do it only once per your crate (usually in `src/lib.rs`):

-If your crate already uses `prudent` identifier, you can choose a different identifier for `prudent`'s top-level module.

-If you want to apply lints to the macro-generated code (highly recommended), your crate needs to contain/refer to `prudent's` file [src/linted.rs](src/linted.rs), which you "load" with `::prudent::load!(...)`.
+- If you want to apply lints to the macro-generated code (which is highly recommended), your crate needs to contain/have access to (a copy of) `prudent`'s file [src/linted.rs](src/linted.rs), which you "load" with `::prudent::load!(...)`.
+- If you don't need lints, just `::prudent::load()`.

+Both ways of `::prudent::load!(...)` create a module, called `prudent` by default.
+If your crate already uses `prudent` identifier, you can choose a different identifier for `prudent`'s top-level module (by passing an optional "parameter" to `::prudent::load!(...)`).

+## Import
-`use crate::prudent::*` - not an import of just the specific "top level" (client code-facing) macro(s) that you invoke.
-That is regardless of whether you apply the lints (and hence your include [src/linted.rs](src/linted.rs)) or not.
-(At the top level of your crate you could `use self::prudent::*` instead, but that will not work in your modules - while `use crate::prudent::*` works everywhere).
+Have a wildcard import `use crate::prudent::*`.
+Do not import just a specific "top level" (client code-facing) macro(s) that you invoke.
+That is regardless of whether you apply the lints (where your include [src/linted.rs](src/linted.rs)), or not.

+(At the top level of your crate you _could_ `use self::prudent::*` instead, but that will not work in modules.
+However, `use crate::prudent::*` works everywhere).

 # Annoyances
 ## Rust annoyances